 Beginning at the restored Motukarara Railway Station, the trail follows the line of the old railway through open paddocks.
 Near lakes Ellesmere and Forsyth the trail is on a raised embankment above both lakes and adjoining wetlands.

-The railway embankment is raised above both lakes and adjoining wetlands.
-This offers magnificent views of the bodies of water, the distant Southern Alps, and also the prolific birdlife.
+This offers easy walking or biking as well as magnificent views of the bodies of water, the distant Southern Alps, and also a good deal of birdlife.
 There are 166 species of birds recorded on Te Waihora, including 133 indigenous species.
-With up to 98,000 birds on the lake at one time – there is always something interesting to see!
+With up to 98,000 birds on the lake at one time – there is always something interesting to see.

-The trail passes the Kaituna Quarry Reserve, the Kaituna Lagoon and Kaitorete Spit, the largest landform of its type in New Zealand.
-There is significant natural, cultural and historical interest along this section of the route.
-A small brick building near the Kaituna Quarry was used to store explosives, and there are the concrete remains of a WWII radar station near the lake edge.
+Here there is a short detour to Birdlings Flat, where you can search the pebbly beach for small agates and rocks smoothed by the action of the sea.
+There are many features of natural, cultural and historical interest along this section of the route.
+A small brick building near the Kaituna Quarry was used to store explosives, and there are the concrete remains of a WWII radar station near the lake edge to explore.

 This is a shared-use track.
 Follow the mountain bikers code: respect others, respect the rules, respect the track.

 There are a number of entry points onto the rail trail.
 The rail trail can be accessed off the Christchurch to Akaroa highway.

 - Birdlings Flat

 - The rail trail is built around a historic railway, take care around relics and past infrastructure.